 Once you are in your personal directory on /scratch/ you can re-download the course’s

-github repository via git clone https://github.com/cory-weller/BIOL4585
+github repository via git clone https://github.com/cory-weller/BIOL4585 and then cd

 into this week’s directory, named 06_mapping_sequencing_data.